Fighting Burnout with Employee Communication and Engagement Strategies

 It’s clear that there are gaps in employee comms that need to be addressed.
 Using an employee comms audit will help you find any gaps in your channels or messaging.
 Are there any groups that are left out of your main channels?
 Are you sending enough direct messages to frontline workers?
 Can you reach deskless employees directly?

 Once you get a clear sense, make sure that you are communicating enough.
 And use surveys to make sure you are including the topics that matter to your teams.
-More on surveys in the next section.

-This goes for your CEO, senior managers, and frontline managers.
+This goes for your CEO, senior leaders, and frontline managers.
 People in positions of power need guidelines for how they can lead with empathy.
-Sometimes this comes down to very clearly changing HR policies to be more human and also investing in their training.
-Even remotely, you can still put your managers through virtual leadership training to make sure they are as prepared as possible for the incredibly difficult job of leading through a global crisis.
-Not sure if it’s worth it?
-Just remember managers account for 70% of employee engagement.
+This might require changing HR policies to be more human and investing more in manager training.

-We need to stop tip-toeing around talking about mental health.
+We need to stop tip-toeing around mental health.
 Mental health is not just about people with anxiety disorders, depression, or anything diagnosed by a psychologist/psychiatrist.
-Mental health just refers to a person’s psychological and emotional well-being.
+Mental health refers to a person’s psychological and emotional well-being.
 And like physical well-being, it should be taken seriously.
-But 80% of those who are struggling with their mental health don’t feel comfortable seeking help or talking about it, so it’s up to comms and HR professionals to normalize having these conversations and make help accessible.

-Acknowledging any important issue is the first step to employees feeling like they can also speak up.
+But the easiest place to start making meaningful change in this regard today is to simply start talking about it.
+Acknowledging any important issue is the first step to employees feeling like they can speak up.

-But the second part of this is to go beyond praise and invest in educating and developing your workforce.
+The second part of this is to go beyond praise and invest in educating and developing your workforce.
 This includes:

 Nothing revives an employee more than feeling valued and like their development is a priority.